ptersilie/arch-updates-check/README.md

 ![updaterchecker](screenshot.png)

-A small scripts that uses `checkupdates` on Arch Linux to check if there are any new packages available.
-Displays a small icon in the notification panel.
+A small script that uses `checkupdates` on Arch Linux to check if there are any new packages available.
+Then displays a small icon in the notification panel.

 ## Usage
 Install `xfce4-genmon-plugin` and point `Command` to `genmon_updates.sh`.